loning/the-math/docs/psi-collapse-constants-codex/chapter-09-illusion-constant-measurement.md

 where T is temperature and N is the number of environmental degrees of freedom.

-For macroscopic objects, t_decohere << t_p, ensuring classical behavior.
+For macroscopic objects, t_decohere &lt;&lt; t_p, ensuring classical behavior.

 ## 9.11 The Anthropic Selection